Lilith-In-Starlight/kismesis/readme.md

 - Somehow realize when two values have been bouncing around through references a lot????
 And report an error for that.
 Somehow.
 - Compiler errors for trying to use the `<div>` tag, and make use of `<container>` instead.
 - Allow plugins to have a second pass once the AST is compiled, so they can have access to almost-fully-compiled AST.
-- Make the plugins much less panicky than they are right now.

 This is not a checklist.
 Elements will be deleted from the list as they are completed.

 ## Warning for site generator developers
 The Kismesis engine is meant only for the Kismesis SSG, however, if you wish to use Kismesis on your own project, heed this warning:

 After registering a file in the engine, it sticks around until manually deleted.
 Knowing where to delete it is critical.
-Your users will see an error specifying what happened if you fail to manage this.
+Your users will see an error specifying what happened if you fail to manage this, and since files can be large, keeping them around forever can be wasteful.

 In most cases, template files can be kept around until the end of the runtime.
 Input files can often be removed immediately after their templating was either successful or a failure.